skedgo/tripgo-api/docs/extensions.md

 1. Read the [terms of use of BlaBlaCar's API](https://dev.blablacar.com/terms) and make sure you comply with them in your app.
 2. Sign up to [BlaBlaCar's API](https://dev.blablacar.com).
-3. [Forward us](mailto:api@skedgo.com) your BlaBlaCar auth key.
-We'll then link it to your TripGo API key and BlaBlaCar results will start coming through the TripGo API for your API key.
+3. Enter your `BlaBlaCar auth key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+4. BlaBlaCar results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Car2go 🌏